Hygrophila polysperma (Low Tech)

 - Firstly, remove the label.

 - Secondly, remove the rock wool together with the plant from the net pot

 - Thirdly, make sure you also remove the rock wool from the root system, take care not to break or tear the larger roots while doing this.

 - Give the plant a quick rinse under tap or dechlorinated water.

 - Finally, plant the stems using tweezers into the substrate

-- Make sure you have the correct lighting spectrum , based on the plants needs Check out our video on aquarium lights.
+- Make sure you have the correct lighting spectrum.

-- A Co2 system is a good addition into your aquarium for the plants to flourish
+- A Co2 system is a good addition to your aquarium for the plants to flourish.

 - Conduct 20-30% water changed once a week to ensure good water conditions.